jpdevries/emosvg/README.md

 [More on polyfills&nbsp;here](https://github.com/jpdevries/emoSVG/tree/master/dist/polyfill).

 ## 🕰 When?
 When you ship your SVG icons totally up to you. emoSVG just gives you a simple API to turn a `span.emoji` element into the appropriate enhanced markup.
-We recommend that you enhance Emoji into something else when:
+We recommend that you enhance Emoji into something else&nbsp;when:
  - no `save-data` header is&nbsp;detected
  - JavaScript is&nbsp;enabled
  - user preferences opt into, or do not opt out of, the costs of enhanced&nbsp;iconography